 Treating Spider Veins

-There are several treatments for spider veins, and the most effective treatment will depend on the location and cause.
+There are several options for spider vein treatment, and the most effective treatment will depend on the location and cause.

 For facial spider veins, the best treatment is a light-based procedure such as a laser or IPL, or radiofrequency treatments such as those delivered by Veinwave.
 If the veins on the face are larger, they may be better treated through sclerotherapy.
 Interestingly, for spider veins on the legs, larger veins are better treated via techniques such as Veinwave, while the smaller veins will respond better to sclerotherapy.
 Spider veins located on the chest and trunk are best treated through a combination of both laser therapy and Sclerotherapy.